-In this monthly discussion series Associate Professor Natalie Hannan, Associate Dean Diversity and Inclusion, invites leading women in STEMM to join her for a conversation about their careers, to share their advice, knowledge and experience.
+In this monthly discussion series Professor Natalie Hannan, Associate Dean Diversity and Inclusion, invites leading women in STEMM to join her for a conversation about their careers, to share their advice, knowledge and experience.

 Associate Professor Lilon bandler: Career detours, the problem with chasing perfection and what a meaningful career looks like